Last updated on December 28th, 2020 at 08:55 pm

 - Lasting powers of attorney

 Why choose Graysons as your wills, estates or probate solicitors?

 - We don’t offer a ‘one size fits all’ service, but a personal service, tailored to your own circumstance and exact requirements.

 - Some of our specialists are members of the Society of Trust and Estate Practitioners, which is the leading worldwide professional body for practitioners in the fields of trusts, estates and related issues.
 Its members are subject to a rigorous code of professional conduct and are the most experienced and senior practitioners in the field of trusts and estates.

-- Some of our specialists are also members of Solicitors for the Elderly.
+- Some of our Sheffield Solicitors are also members of Solicitors for the Elderly.